wp-plugins/custom-metadata/readme.txt

 * Additional field types
 * Limit or exclude groups and fields for specific ids (e.g. show only on post id = 145)
 * Autosave support for fields on post types
-* Support for comments as an object type
 * Option to enqueue scripts and styles
 * Client- and server-side validation support
 * Add groups and fields to Quick Edit